 Bordering Toledo to the south, Belize to the North, and Cayo to the West, the Southern district of Stann Creek beats strong with an impressive melting pot of cultures.
 Escape the crowds—naturally—by exploring its sugar-textured coastline and fern-lined wilderness.
 Especially suitable for road-trip ready travelers, the strikingly scenic Maya Mountain mastiffs of the Hummingbird Highway winds between rows of citrus orchards and brightly-colored bags of banana plantations into Dangriga.
 Meanwhile, the Southern Highway stretches to Hopkins and the Placencia Peninsula to eventually lead offshore, where some of Belize’s least-visited cayes remain untouched in impressive marine reserves.

 Known as the culture capital of the country, Dangriga is a proud and festive town, making the most of its vibrant Garifuna heritage.
 Love culture, and not crowds?
 Despite being the largest town in Southern Belize, Dangriga’s unpretentious coastal vibe and cultural sights are akin to the quintessentially laidback ‘Belize time’.
-Decorated with colorful stalls, friendly pelicans, and thatch huts, it’s no surprise that the tried-and-true fishing community of ‘Dangriga’ loosely translates to “sweet water is close at hand” in Garifuna.
+Decorated with colorful stalls, friendly pelicans, and thatch huts, it’s no surprise that the name of this fishing community—Dangriga—loosely translates to “sweet water is close at hand” in Garifuna.
 Spend your days in fierce domino competitions, sampling fragrantly-fresh Creole bread, or punta-ing into dusk with perfectly pastel sunrises.

 Where to stay: In town at Pelican Beach Resort or just offshore on South Water Caye at Blue Marlin Beach Resort.